guozhen-dev/NOIP/set_upload/readme.txt

 Usage :
+0. install cadaver with the command "sudo apt install cadaver"
 1. copy webdav-d to the col : /usr/local/bin/webdav-d
 2. chmod a+x webdav-d
 3. copy .cadaverrc and .netrc to /home